haeward/macvimswitch/README.md

    - No need for application-specific configurations
    - No plugins required for different editors

-2. Low Latency
-   - Minimal delay in input method switching
-   - Direct use of macOS APIs for better performance
-   - Efficient event handling

-3. Input Method Agnostic
+2. Input Method Agnostic
    - Works with any Chinese/Japanese/Korean/Vietnamese input method
    - Supports popular input methods like Sogou, iFlytek, WeChat Input, etc.
    - Easy to switch between different input methods

-4. Flexible Switching Options
+3. Flexible Switching Options
    - Use Shift key for quick switching (enabled by default)
    - Or use CapsLock if you prefer (macOS built-in feature)
    - ESC key always switches to ABC input method (perfect for Vim users)